-Most of us dutifully obey the instruction and reach for our device(s) switching them either off, or to the particular phone makers version of Flight or Airplane mode.
+Most of us dutifully obey the instruction and reach for our device(s) switching them either off, or to the particular phone maker’s version of Flight or Airplane mode.
 It wasn’t so many years ago that the devices had to be turned off completely from the moment you arrived at your seat until such time as the aircraft reached a certain altitude.
 We were led to believe that our mobile devices would interfere with the aircraft’s systems and it was very much in our own interests to keep those devices switched off.
-I always used to have visions of some 10 year old kid in row 36 who managed to get his game controller linked to the flight controls and then take us through some barrel rolls and loop de loops.
+I always used to have visions of some 10-year-old kid in row 36 who managed to get his game controller linked to the flight controls and then take us through some barrel rolls and loop-de-loops.

 Things have changed a little now.
 Your mobile phone can be left on, with most airlines, for the whole flight and the only concession you have to make is to ensure it is in Flight Mode for the duration of the trip.
-This is of course only for devices weighing under 1Kg.
-Not becasue they emit a stronger signal or anything, but because they can become seriously dangerous projectiles in the event of the aircraft performing extreme maneuvers.
-So you will be asked to stow those during take off and landing.
+This is of course only for devices weighing under 1 kg.
+Not because they emit a stronger signal or anything, but because they can become seriously dangerous projectiles in the event of the aircraft performing extreme maneuvers.
+So you will be asked to stow those during take-off and landing.

 So does that mean we can go ahead and just ignore the request for flight mode from the crew then?
 Not quite.
-There is still a relatively old technology used by the flight crew.
+There is still relatively old technology used by the flight crew.
 The radio.
-No, not the one tuned to the football, but the one used in the all important communications with air traffic control.
-The giving and receiving of instrcutions is still done using the good old radio waves.
+No, not the one tuned to the football, but the one used in the all-important communications with air traffic control.
+The giving and receiving of instructions is still done using the good old radio waves.
 Mobile devices depend on microwave towers or other ground stations to provide them with the required signal to enable them to provide you with information and other services you depend on.
 As you can imagine, these towers get harder and hard to find as you are cruising 11 kilometres up, perhaps over sea or desert.
-Your phone, being the faithful servant that it is, tries harder by cranking up the signal strength to as much as 8 watts in an effort to enable you to view those all important food and puppy shots.
+Your phone, being the faithful servant that it is, tries harder by cranking up the signal strength to as much as 8 watts in an effort to enable you to view those all-important food and puppy shots.

 Let’s face it, if the use of mobile/cell phones was of major concern to flight safety then you can rest assured that leaving the responsibility of ensuring the devices were turned off would not be left to the travelling public.
-There is no doubt that on every flight you will find a number of devices have been left on during a flight either due to forgetfulness or laziness.
+There is no doubt that on every flight you will find a number of devices that have been left on during a flight either due to forgetfulness or laziness.

-Whether it is safety critical or not, we want our pilots to be be relaxed as possible.
-We want them to be able hear and be heard when they talk to the ground without the possibility of interference blurring any flight direction instructions.
+Whether it is safety critical or not, we want our pilots to be as relaxed as possible.
+We want them to be able to hear and be heard when they talk to the ground without the possibility of interference blurring any flight direction instructions.
 So complying with the flight mode instruction still carries as much weight as it ever did.

 What Does Flight Mode Do?

 The Wifi signal is much weaker than your main mobile or cell call signal as it only needs to talk to a device mere metres from your seat to get a connection.
-This is not going to scream in the pilots ear so everyone is happy.
+This is not going to scream in the pilot’s ear so everyone is happy.

-Flight Mode as we have seen is not going to make or break your flight as far as we can tell, but let’s show some consideration for the pilots who have to talk over the interferance.
+Flight Mode as we have seen is not going to make or break your flight as far as we can tell, but let’s show some consideration for the pilots who have to talk over the interference.
 Your phone charge will last a lot longer in Flight Mode, so everybody is happy.